PHYSICAL and HEALTH EDUCATION

 PHYSICAL & HEALTH EDUCATION 09

 Physical and Health Education 9 is designed to continue building on the skills and attitudes necessary for a healthy and active lifestyle.
 It is designed to promote and develop physical literacy and physical fitness through participation in a variety of prescribed activities.
 Areas from which activities will be drawn are: team games, individual and dual activities, dance, fitness and outdoor pursuits.
 Healthy and active living will be further explored, along with social and community health, interpersonal relationships and mental well-being.
 For more information on all of the learning standards of this course, check out: https://curriculum.gov.bc.ca/curriculum/physical-health-education/9

 PHYSICAL & HEALTH EDUCATION 10

 Physical Education 10 is designed to promote and develop physical and health literacy and physical fitness through participation in a variety of prescribed activities.
 Areas from which activities will be drawn are: team games, individual and dual activities, dance, fitness and outdoor pursuits.
 Healthy and active living will be further explored, along with social and community health and a more sophisticated understanding of the impact of personal lifestyle choices and relationships on overall health and mental well-being.
 For more information on all of the learning standards of this course, check out: https://curriculum.gov.bc.ca/sites/curriculum.gov.bc.ca/files/curriculum...

 PHE LEADERSHIP 10

 The Physical Education Leadership 10 program is designed for students with a keen interest in physical activity, development of leadership skills and pursuing a wider range of recreational and outdoor opportunities.
-In addition to the core curriculum, the program will strive to develop leadership skills for application in the school and community.
+In addition to the core PE and Health Education 10 curriculum, the program will strive to develop leadership skills for application in the school and community.
 Students will be expected to take an active role in a variety of programs offered in the school and the community.
 Such events may include organizing the annual RHS school-wide Terry Fox Run, discussing, initiating, implementing and leading community volunteer activities, fundraising for a variety of causes and scorekeeping and tournament organization.
 Students will also participate in recreational opportunities in the community, while focussing on leadership development.
 Examples may include the UBC Ropes Course, tandem cycling around the Stanley Park Seawall, snow tubing, stand-up paddle boarding, kayaking, camping, etc.